K-Bugz/ReactPortfolio/README.md

 # ReactPortfolio
-This is my portfolio that I used making React
+This is my portfolio that I used making React.
+I really like using React especially with the single page application.
+It gives such an a great user experience with page navigation.
+Reading up online was tricky with the newer updates to react and it seems like the community hasn’t caught up to the new syntax.
+I particularly like the new component form of coding that the newer for of React allows.
+I used it to create my blog posts and for my projects sections as they are broken down into smaller pieces.